Historic Quaker Houses of Philadelphia

 Above: “The Botanist” illustration by Howard Pyle in Harper’s New Monthly Magazine, February 1880, HathiTrust

-Floorplan of the Bartram House in 1940
+Floor Plan of the Bartram House in 1940

 Historic American Buildings Survey:

-Above: Floorplan of the Bartram House drawn by Gabriel B. Rothkugel in 1940.
+Above: Floor plan of the Bartram House drawn by Gabriel B. Rothkugel in 1940.
 Image source: Library of Congress

-Bartram’s Gardens - Created in 1728
+Bartram’s Garden, Created in 1728

 The Oldest Surviving Botanic Garden in North America: